jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

    than go into extensionmanager, select events2 and start the upgrade script.
 Delete the old cols in installtool only, if the upgrade script symbol will not appear in extensionmanager anymore.

-We have removed ShowEventDatesViewHelper, because it was sometime too hard to change that template.
+We have removed ShowEventDatesViewHelper, because it was sometimes too hard to change that template.
 So we have moved that widget into a normal ViewHelper.
 Please use GetEventDatesViewHelper instead, you can find an example in Partials/Event/Properties.html.

+In case of our new database structure we can have removed our e2:widget.paginate ViewHelper.
+Please update all templates to use the original f:widget.paginate ViewHelper of fluid and maybe remove the maxRecords attribute.